 Once the Proflex is applied, the Liquid EPDM must be applied within 24-48 hours to ensure proper adhesion.
 The Proflex needs to be a little tacky when applying the Liquid EPDM.
 If the Proflex is tacky but does not pull up when you walk on it, that is the ideal condition to apply the Liquid EPDM.
-If the Proflex is allowed to dry, the Liquid EPDM will not adhere properly.
-This will necessitate your waiting until the Proflex has fully dried and then sand and recoat before reapplying the Liquid Rubber.® The day which you apply the ProFlex primer needs to be above 50 degrees.
+If the ProFlex is allowed to dry the Liquid EPDM will not adhere properly.
+This will necessitate you waiting until the ProFlex has fully dried and recoat with the Proflex before re-applying the Liquid Rubber.
+The day which you apply the Proflex Primer needs to be above 50 degrees.
 Lower temperatures at night will slow the cure but will not affect the product.
-Do not apply ProFlex if you anticipate freezing temperatures BEFORE you are able to apply the Liquid EPDM Rubber.
+Do not apply Proflex if you anticipate freezing temperatures BEFORE you are able to apply the Liquid EPDM Rubber.